oicr-gsi/shesmu/plugin-jira/README.md

 Any other status is considered open.

-The `url` defines the JIRA server that will be used and `authentication` is the authentication mechanim to use.
+The `url` defines the JIRA server that will be used and `authentication` is the authentication mechanism to use.
 It is the same as the authentication configuration described for [input definitions](README.md).
 One configuration file is needed for each JIRA project, which is specified in the `projectKey` property.
 Normally, the `closeActions`, `reopenActions`, and `closedStatuses`